President Trump's mean streak spares no one - living or dead

 A White House spokesman responded to requests for comment Friday by noting that Trump, too, has been excoriated by his critics, and providing a list of nearly a dozen Democratic lawmakers who have attacked the president, often in harsh terms.

-The list included Pelosi saying she hoped to see Trump "in prison" and Rep. Maxine Waters, D-Calif., similarly saying he should be "placed in solitary confinement."
-There were 2020 Democratic candidates such as Sen. Elizabeth Warren of Massachusetts, who called Trump a "white supremacist," and Sen. Bernie Sanders, I-Vt., who dubbed him "a phony," "a pathological liar" and "a racist."
+The list included Pelosi saying she hoped to see Trump "in prison" and Rep. Maxine Waters, similarly saying he should be "placed in solitary confinement."
+There were 2020 Democratic candidates such as Sen. Elizabeth Warren of Massachusetts, who called Trump a "white supremacist," and Sen. Bernie Sanders, who dubbed him "a phony," "a pathological liar" and "a racist."
 And there were Democratic Reps.
 Ted Lieu of California (a "racist a--") and Ruben Gallego of Arizona (a "psychopath" and "sexual predator").

 White House press secretary Stephanie Grisham also defended Trump's comments about Dingell on ABC's "Good Morning America," saying the president was speaking before a "wild crowd" and merely hitting back.